projectcalico/calico/docs/getting-started/default-networking/EnvironmentSetup.md

 ### Preload the Calico docker image (optional)

 You can optionally preload the Calico Docker image to avoid the delay when you run `calicoctl node` the first time.
-Select the same version of the Calico Docker image as you selected above.
-For example, to pull the latest released version
+Select the appropriate versions of the `calico/node` as required by the version of calicoctl:

-    docker pull calico/node:v0.9.0
+    docker pull calico/node:latest

 ## Final checks